Florida wind mitigation breakdown

 3. Roof-deck attachment

-Interior of an attic being repaired
+Interior of an attic as roof is being repaired

 4. Roof-to-wall attachment